soundpress/RulesOfNYC/docs/c16/index.rst

-   (5) Monthly Reports and Failure to Take Reasonable and Necessary Action to Legalize Building Pursuant to §§ 2-01.1(a)(1)(ii) and 2-01.1(b)(6): An owner who is found:
+   (5) Monthly Reports and Failure to Take Reasonable and Necessary Action to Legalize Building Pursuant to 29 RCNY §§ 2-01.1(a)(1)(ii) and (b)(6): An owner who is found:

-      (i) By the Loft Board's Executive Director to have violated the provisions of 29 RCNY § 2-01.1(b)(6) of these Rules may be subject to a Class B civil penalty pursuant to 29 RCNY § 2-01.1(b)(7) as follows; or
+      (i) By the Loft Board's Executive Director to have violated the provisions of 29 RCNY § 2-01.1(b)(6) may be subject to a Class B civil penalty pursuant to 29 RCNY § 2-01.1(b)(7) as follows; or

-      (ii) To have failed to file monthly reports or to have made false statements in the monthly reports filed pursuant to 29 RCNY § 2-01.1(a)(1)(ii), May be subject to a Class B civil penalty as follows:
+      (ii) To have failed to file monthly reports or to have made false statements in the monthly reports filed pursuant to 29 RCNY § 2-01.1(a)(1)(ii), may be subject to a Class B civil penalty as follows: